wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

         'MOVE');
         ```

-    If you recieve an error due to missing `SYSTOOLSPACE` or `SYSTOOLSTMPSPACE` tablespaces, create those tablespaces manually using the following script prior to executing the stored procedure given above.
+    If you recieve an error due to missing `SYSTOOLSPACE` or `SYSTOOLSTMPSPACE` tablespaces, create those tablespaces manually using the following script prior to executing the stored procedure given above:

     For more information, see [SYSTOOLSPACE and SYSTOOLSTMPSPACE table spaces](https://www.ibm.com/support/knowledgecenter/en/SSEPGG_10.5.0/com.ibm.db2.luw.admin.gui.doc/doc/c0023713.html) in the IBM documentation.

     ``` sql